2026 Shipping Rate Changes: What You Need to Know

 USPS raised rates by an average of 5.4% effective January 19, 2026.
 Ground Advantage went up 6.1%, Priority Mail increased 4.4%, and Flat Rate products rose 4.7-6.2%.

-For packages under 1 lb, USPS Ground Advantage is cheapest at $3.50+.
-For 1-10 lb packages, USPS Priority Mail with commercial pricing is usually cheapest.
+For packages under 1 lb, USPS Ground Advantage is usually cheapest, starting around $3.50 at retail and lower at commercial pricing.
+For 1-10 lb packages, USPS Priority Mail with commercial pricing is typically cheapest.
 For packages over 20 lbs, FedEx and UPS Ground become more competitive.
+There is no single answer, which is exactly why comparing every shipment matters.

 Beat the Rate Increases